JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 Having beaten thy drum for four days, thou shalt depart.
 With all thine earnings, thy ready money, and thy buried treasures, thou shalt take nothing with thee.
-Thy dear wife will sit and weep in the portico ; thy mother will go as far as the gate with thee ;
+Thy dear wife will sit and weep in the portico ; thy mother _will go_ as far as the gate with thee ;
-All thy friends and relations will accompany thee to the burning-ground ; but thy soul shall depart alone.
+All thy friends and relations will accompany thee to the burning-ground ; _but_ thy soul shall depart alone.
 Thou shalt not again behold thy sons, thy wealth, thy towns, and thy cities.
 Saith Kabir, why remember not God ? thy life is passing in vain.

 God's name is Kabir's sole property,

-Bhairo I
+<p style="text-align:center;">BHAIRO</p>

+<p style="text-align:center;">I</p>

-The name of God is my wealth ; I cannot tie it in a knot, or sell it for my livelihood.
-The Name is my field, the Name is my garden ; I Thy slave, O God, perform Thy service and seek Thy protection.
+The name of God is my wealth ;
+I cannot tie it in a knot, or sell it for my livelihood.
+The Name is my field, the Name is my garden ;
+I Thy slave, _O God_, perform Thy service and seek Thy protection.
-Thy name is my wealth, Thy name my capital ; I know none but Thee.
+Thy name is my wealth, Thy name my capital ;
+I know none but Thee.
-Thy name is my kindred, Thy name my brethren, Thy name my associates, who will assist me at the last moment.
+Thy name is my kindred, Thy name my brethren,
+Thy name my associates, who will assist me at the last moment.
 Saith Kabir, I am a slave to him
-Whom God keepeth in the world, but who is indifferent to it.
+Whom _God_ keepeth in the world, but _who_ is indifferent to it.

-The following was addressed to a rich man who had. offered Kabir money : —
+The following was addressed to a rich man who had offered Kabir money : —

 <p style="text-align:center;">II</p>

-Naked thou earnest and naked shalt thou depart ; None shall remain — not even kings or rulers.
+Naked thou earnest and naked shalt thou depart ;
-SIKH.
-VI S

-<span id="p258"><sup><small>[ p.
+None shall remain — _not even_ kings or rulers. <span id="p258"><sup><small>[ p.
 258 ]</small></sup></span>

-I have the sovereign God as my nine treasures ; Thou hast the love of property, women, and wealth ; But they did not come with thee, nor shall they go with thee.
+I have the sovereign God as my nine treasures ;
+Thou hast the love of property, women, and wealth ;
+But they did not come with thee, nor shall they go with thee.
 What availeth thee to have elephants tied at thy gate ?
-The fortress of Ceylon was made of gold, But what did the fool Rawan take with him ?
-Saith Kabir, meditate some good acts : The gambler shall depart with empty hands.
+The fortress of Ceylon was made of gold,
+But what did the fool Rawan take with him ?
+Saith Kabir, meditate some good acts :
+The gambler shall depart with empty hands.

 God alone is pure.

-<p style="text-align:center;">Ill</p>
+<p style="text-align:center;">III</p>

 Impure is Brahma, impure is Indar ;
 Impure is the sun and impure the moon.
 This world is defiled with impurity ;
 Pure is God alone who hath neither end nor limit.
 Impure are the gods of the worlds ;
-Impure are nights, days, and months devoted to idolatry. , Impure are pearls, impure are diamonds, Impure are wind, fire, and water ;
+Impure are nights, days, and months _devoted to idolatry_.
+Impure are pearls, impure are diamonds,
+Impure are wind, fire, and water ;
-Impure are Shiv, Shankar, and Mahesh ;[^xx1]
+Impure are Shiv, Shankar, and Mahesh ;[^345]
-Impure are Sidhs, Sadhiks, and those who wear religious garbs;
+Impure are Sidhs, Sadhiks, and _those who_ wear religious garbs;
-Impure are Jogis, and Jangams with their matted hair ; Impure is the body with the soul — Saith Kabir; only those who know God, Are pure and acceptable.
+Impure are Jogis, and Jangams with their matted hair ;
+Impure is the body with the soul —
+Saith Kabir; only those who know God,
+Are pure and acceptable.

 The following was addressed to a hypocritical Muhammadan priest who had advised Kabir to make a pilgrimage to Makka.

 <p style="text-align:center;">IV</p>

-Make thy mind thy Kaaba, thy body its enclosing temple, Conscience [^xx2] its prime teacher ; Then, O priest, call men to pray to that mosque Which hath ten gates.
+Make thy mind thy Kaaba, thy body its enclosing temple, Conscience [^346] its prime teacher ;

-[^xx1] Three names of Shiv.
-The Hindus say that there are eleven Shivs. [^xx2] Literally— thy speaker.
+Then, O priest, call men to pray to that mosque

-<span id="p259"><sup><small>[ p.
+Which hath ten gates. <span id="p259"><sup><small>[ p.
 259 ]</small></sup></span>

-Sacrifice [^xx1] wrath, doubt, and malice ; Make patience thine utterance of the five prayers.
-The Hindus and the Musalmans have the same Lord ; What can the Mulla, what can the Shaikh do for man ?
+Sacrifice [^347] wrath, doubt, and malice ;
+Make patience thine utterance of the five prayers.
+The Hindus and the Musalmans have the same Lord ;
+What can the Mulla, what can the Shaikh do _for man_ ?
 Saith Kabir, I have become mad ;
-Stealing my mind away from the world I have become blended with God.
+Stealing my mind away _from the world_ I have become blended with God.

 Some one represented to Kabir that he was completely spoiled by his religious exercises.
 The following was his reply : —

 <p style="text-align:center;">V</p>

-When a stream is lost in the Ganges, It becometh as the Ganges itself ; Kabir is similarly lost in God by invoking Him ; I have become as the True One and need not go elsewhere.
+When a stream is lost in the Ganges,
+It becometh as the Ganges itself ;
+Kabir is similarly lost _in God_ by invoking Him ;
+I have become as the True One and need not go elsewhere.
 The perfume of the sandal is communicated to other trees ;
 They then become as the sandal itself.
 When the philosopher's stone is applied to copper,
 It becometh gold ;
 So Kabir having met the saints,
 Hath become as God.

 The following was addressed to some Brahmans who had attributed Kabir's contempt for their religious ceremonies to madness,

 <p style="text-align:center;">VI</p>

-You wear tilaks on your foreheads, carry rosaries in your hands, and put on sectarial dresses : People think that God is a plaything — If I am mad, O God, I am still Thine.
-How can people know my secret ? [^xx2] I gather no leaves [^xx3] and I worship no idol ;
+You _wear_ tilaks on your foreheads, _carry_ rosaries in your hands, and _put on sectarial_ dresses : eople think that God is a plaything —

-[^xx1] Mismil a corruption of the Arabic bismillah, in the name of God, an expression used by Musalmans when slaughtering animals.

-[^xx2] That is, the cause of my madness.

-[^xx3] To offer to idols.
-S[^xx2]
+If I am mad, O God, I am still Thine.
+How can people know my secret ? [^348]

-<span id="p260"><sup><small>[ p.
+I gather no leaves [^349] and I worship no idol ; <span id="p260"><sup><small>[ p.
 260 ]</small></sup></span>

-Without devotion to God other worship is fruitless.
+Without devotion to God _other_ worship is fruitless.
 I worship the True Guru, and ever and ever propitiate Him ;
 For such service I shall obtain happiness in His court.
 People say Kabir is mad,
-But only God knoweth Kabir's secret.
+But _only_ God knoweth Kabir's secret.
 Kabir renounces both the Hindu and the Muhammadan priests.

 <p style="text-align:center;">VII</p>

-Turning away from the world I have forgotten both caste and lineage ;
+Turning away _from the world_ I have forgotten both caste and lineage ;
-My weaving is now in the infinite silence.[^xx1]
+My weaving is _now_ in the infinite silence.[^350]
-I have now no quarrel with any one ;
+I have now no quarrel _with any one_ ;
 I have given up both the Pandits and the Mullas.
 I weave clothes and I wear them myself ;
-Where / see no pride [^xx2] there I sing God's praises.
+Where _I see_ no pride [^351] there I sing God's _praises_.
 What the Pandits and the Mullas prescribed for me,
-I have received no advantage from, and have abandoned.
+I have received no _advantage_ from, and have abandoned.
-My heart being pure [^xx3] I have seen the Lord ;
+My heart being pure [^352] I have seen the Lord ;
 Kabir having searched and searched himself, hath found God within him.

 Kabir when reproached with his poverty replied ; —

 <p style="text-align:center;">VIII</p>